Letter to Harvey Milk

 Letter to Harvey Milk is a musical composed by Laura l.
 Kramer, lyrics by Ellen M. Schwartz, book by Jerry James; it is based on Lesléa Newman's short story of the same name.
 It won the Richard Rodgers Award in 2012.

 Production

 Its New York premiere at the New York Musical Theatre Festival was directed by David Schechter and starred Leslie Kritzer, Jeff Keller, Cheryl Stern, Brandon Uranowitz and Sara Corey.

 In 2018 it ran Off-Broadway at the Acorn Theater from March 6 until June 30.
-The show's music direction was by Jeffrey Lodin, with orchestrations by Ned Ginsburg.
+The show's direction was by Evan Pappas, music direction was by Jeffrey Lodin, with orchestrations by Ned Ginsburg.
 Set design was by David Arsenault, costumes by Debbi Hobson, lighting design by Christopher Akerlind, and sound design by David Margolin Lawso.

 In 2022 the show had a run at the Waterloo East Theatre in the Off-West End from 9 June until 3 July.